 Symptoms due to pressure on one area of the brain include:

 Exams and Tests

-A complete physical examination and neurologic examination are needed, but they may be completely normal.
+A complete physical examination and neurologic examination are needed.

 Tests that may be used to diagnose an AVM include: